Rodgau: DVB-T reception

 On 28 May 2006, transmission of analogue television signals to Rodgau from the Großer Feldberg and Würzberg Transmitters ended.
 Digital terrestrial broadcasting (DVB-T) took over broadcasting over the area the next day.
 Since then Rodgau has lain in the broadcast areas of the Großer Feldberg and Frankfurt Transmitters.
-Reception of the broadcast television signal has been forecast throughout the town according to whether a mere indoor antenna will be enough to receive it or a simple outdoor antenna.
-The map at the side shows the areas in which each kind of antenna should be used.
+The television signal can be received with an indoor or outdoor antenna depending on area.

 Radio

 Owing to the proximity to the economic metropolis of Frankfurt, Rodgau lies within the reporting area of the following radio stations: